yuhengen/proj3-mist-react/README.md

 - [AdonisJS](https://adonisjs.com/) for admin page and data rendering
 - MySQL as database to store data via CRUD
 - Javascript to implement interactivty with website
-- [Bootstrap](https://getbootstrap.com/) for Navbar and other Bootstrap components
 - [GitHub](https://github.com/) for version control and repositories
 - [GitPod](https://gitpod.io/) as coding platform
 - [Axios](https://github.com/axios/axios) to read from JSON files and database
 - GIMP for image editing
 - [Am I Responsive Checker](http://ami.responsivedesign.is/) to ensure my platform is mobile responsive
+- [React Bootstrap](https://react-bootstrap.github.io//) for Navbar and other Bootstrap components

 # Deployment
 ## Steps taken to deploy the project to Github pages (Credits to Paul Chor for a detailed and simple guide)